whitestranger7/react-Store/README.md

 1. Open section with appropriate info on every single item and connection with basket ✓

+1. Delete items from basket ✘

+1. Correct bugs with scroll position ✘

 ## Future plans:

 1. Setup firebase features: